 - That the report titled: Amendment to By-law Designating 59 Tufton Crescent for its Cultural Heritage Value or Interest and Authority to Enter into a Heritage Easement Agreement - 0 and 59 Tufton Crescent (Breadner House) - Ward 6 (File HE.x 59 Tufton Crescent), to the Brampton Heritage Board Meeting of March 23, 2021, be received; - 2.
 That the amendment to By-law Number 34-2006, a by-law to designate the property at Lot 301, Tufton Crescent ("Breadner House") as being of cultural heritage value or interest be approved in accordance with Appendices E and F to this Report; - 3.
 That staff be authorized to give the owner of the designated property at 59 Tufton Crescent (PIN 142545693) and the property at 0 Tufton Cresent (PIN 142545818) ("Owner") written notice of the proposed amendment in accordance with the requirements of the Ontario Heritage Act; - 4.
 That following the expiry of the 30-day period during which the owner may object to the proposed amendment, a by-law be passed to amend By-law Number 34-2006, in accordance with Appendices E and F to this Report; - That, in the event that the owner object to the proposed amendment, staff be directed to refer the proposed designation to the Ontario Conservation Review Board; - 6.
-That staff be authorized to enter into a Heritage Easement Agreement with the Owner for the property at 0 Tufton Crescent (PIN 142545818) to secure the
+That the Commissioner of Planning, Building and Economic Development be authorized to enter into a Heritage Easement Agreement with the Owner for the property at 0 Tufton Crescent (PIN 142545818) to secure the relocation and reconstruction of the Breadner House that used to be located at 59 Tufton Crescent ("Heritage Easement Agreement"), with content satisfactory to the Director of City Planning & Design, and in a form approved by the City Solicitor or designate; and,

-- relocation and reconstruction of the Breadner House that used to be located at 59 Tufton Crescent ("Heritage Easement Agreement"); and, - 7.
-That staff be authorized to enter into the Heritage Easement Agreement prior to entering into an agreement with the Owner for the future re-alignment of Tufton Crescent within a portion of the Creditview Road allowance.
+7. That the Commissioner of Planning, Building and Economic Development be authorized to enter into the Heritage Easement Agreement prior to entering into an agreement with the Owner for the future re-alignment of Tufton Crescent within a portion of the Creditview Road allowance.